AN AUCTION IN BRICK CITY

 Finally, the auctioneer comes to the biggest item in the lot.
 The house at 116 Elm Street was not made of brick but it was made possible by bricks.
 Its owners, Les and Ruth, built the house shortly after World War II.
 Les made his living laying Hebron Brick, all over town, all over North Dakota.
 "Anytime you see bricks in Hebron," one man told me, "Les probably laid 'em."

 But Hebron, others told me, has fallen on hard times.
-Young people don't stay here anymore and older folks shop at the Wal-Mart in Dickinson, twenty miles back.
+Young people don't stay here anymore and older folks shop at the Wal-Mart in Dickinson, twenty miles west.
 Many brick buildings in Brick City are empty.
 And the ultimate insult is metal buildings, a dozen or more of them.
 Even the new town hall is made of metal.
 Brick City weeps.

 When Les died in 2002, Ruth held onto the house.
 But Ruth died last February.
 All four children were scattered -- from Dickinson to the Pacific Coast.
 They might have put the house on the market but, one son told me, they wanted "closure."
 And so....